Understanding the Roles of PD-L, PD1 and TMB in Lung Cancer Treatment

 Results of PD-L1 tests help to inform treatment options.
 If you have high levels of PD-L1 and no other biomarker with an approved targeted therapy, then your doctor will likely recommend an immunotherapy drug as a first-line treatment.
 This means you get an immunotherapy drug before any other treatment.
 You may also receive chemotherapy at the same time.

-Your doctor may recommend immunotherapy combined with chemotherapy if you have some expression of PD-L1, but less than 50%.
-Ask your doctor about your PD-L1 levels and what they mean for your treatment options.
+If you have some expression of PD-L1, but less than 50%, your doctor may recommend a combination of immunotherapy and chemotherapy.
+Ask your doctor about your PD-L1 levels, any other biomarkers, and what they mean for your treatment options.

 What is TMB?

 TMB stands for tumor mutation burden.
-Tumor mutation burden looks for the number of mutations in a tumor that can change proteins in a patient's tumor cells.
-For immunotherapies to work, the immune system must recognize one of these abnormal proteins.
-That is why it is thought that having more mutations may improve your chance of responding well to immunotherapy.
+Tumor mutation burden measures the number of genetic mutations found in a tumor's DNA.
+These changes can cause cancer cells to make abnormal proteins.
+For immunotherapy to work, the immune system must recognize one or more of these abnormal proteins.
+That is why tumors with a higher TMB, meaning more genetic mutations, may have a better chance of responding well to immunotherapy.
 Talk with your doctor about this test and if it is right for you.

 Work with your doctor to discuss your goals and options each time you have to make a treatment decision.
 The three big questions to ask are: